 - Sexual maturity is reached at ~5 months of age.

 - Mature individuals tend to court any conspecifics they bump into — including hatchings.
 This involves persistent nibbling, which typically leaves scars and may eventually result in fully-punctured skin.
-If reciprocated, they focus on their partner's right flank until their gonopores align.
-This process takes ~1 hour and with enough space concludes in a Yin-Yang spiral.
-However only ~20% of encounters see mutual interest, as targets often rapidly evade and lose their pursuer in a chase.
+If reciprocated, they focus on their partner's right flank until their gonopores align — otherwise, a chase ensues until either reciprocation or lost contact.
+Fleeing doesn't necessarily mean disinterest, as the pursued will occasionally return to their pursuer upon separation — suggesting overstimulation.
+Courtship takes ~1 hour, and if successful, typically concludes in a Yin-Yang spiral.

-- Copulation begins shortly after gonopore alignment, and involves 12–22 hours of simultaneous penetration.
+- Mating begins shortly after gonopore alignment, and involves 12–24 hours of simultaneous penetration.
+This range was consistent across the climate's gradient.

 - Eggs may be laid at as young as 8 months old, and take ~6 weeks to hatch.